openvstorage/ovs-documentation/Installation/essentials.md

     doesn't work.
 -   Starting the Open vStorage configuration step of a Node when the previous Node is not completely configured is not supported.
+-   All nodes must have the same version of Open vStorage installed.

 ### Supported Hypervisors
 -   VMware ESXi 5.1 P01 (experimental, single vPool only)